natenka/pyneng-book-en/docs/source/book/09_functions/func_args_types.rst

 When a function is called the arguments can be passed in two ways:

 * as **positional** - passed in the same order in which they are defined at creation of function.
-That is, the order of argument transfer determines what value each argument will get.
+That is, the order in which arguments are passed determines what value each argument will receive.
 * as **keyword** - passed with argument name and its value.
 In such a case, arguments can be stated in any order as their name is clearly indicated.

 Positional and keyword arguments can be mixed when calling a function.
 That is, it is possible to use both methods when passing arguments of the same function.
 In this process, Positional arguments must be indicated before keyword arguments.